 How Long Does It Take to See Results From Exercise?

 Results from exercise are entirely individual-dependent, and various factors are in play.
-Just to name a few: body weight, fitness level, nutrition, recovery, intensity, age, and injury history all play a role into how quickly you might see results, like getting stronger or losing weight.
+Just to name a few: body weight, fitness level, nutrition, recovery, intensity, age, and injury history all play a role in how quickly you might see results, like getting stronger or losing weight.
 So, let’s take the view from 10,000 feet.

 When you’re a strength training beginner, it takes time for your nervous system and your muscles to connect.
 Did a baby learn to walk on their first try?
 No, they didn’t, and this is a similar deal for your muscles and nervous system.

-It’s accepted but not proven that the first six weeks of your exercise routine leads to nervous system improvements before visible physical changes start in your body.
+It’s accepted but not proven that the first six weeks of your exercise routine lead to nervous system improvements before visible physical changes start in your body.
 For example, you might move better or gain more mobility and flexibility in your joints.
 Movements that were once difficult when you started now become easier.

 Is this the same for everybody?
 Of course not, because some learn faster than others.
 But instead of being discouraged by your lack of progress, wait six weeks before you make any judgments.

 However, this isn’t a hard and fast rule.
-For example, in a small 2016 study1, 14 healthy elderly subjects performed four sets of 10 repetitions on the leg press machine three times per week in their workout routine.
+For example, in a small 2016 study1, 14 healthy older adult subjects performed four sets of 10 repetitions on the leg press machine three times per week in their workout routine.
 After just two weeks, participants’ thigh muscles were, on average one-tenth thicker.
 Now, imagine the muscle gain after six weeks.

 You might need more time to do 24 sessions, but it gives you some idea that improving your aerobic system will take a few weeks.
 How this relates to body composition changes is up to you and the quality of your recovery and nutrition.
 Exercise sets the table, and you need to do the rest.